1997 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Obverse of the 1997 Penny

 The 1997 penny’s obverse showcases Brenner’s masterful right-facing portrait of Abraham Lincoln, unchanged since its 1909 debut.
-Lincoln’s profile dominates the central field, capturing the 16th president’s distinctive features with remarkable detail.
+Lincoln’s profile dominates the central field, capturing the 16th president’s features with remarkable detail that becomes the focal point for graders examining color and luster retention.

-Above his head, IN GOD WE TRUST arcs gracefully along the rim, while LIBERTY appears to the left behind Lincoln’s shoulder.
-The date “1997” sits prominently on the right side, with the mint mark (when present) positioned directly below.
-Since 1918, Brenner’s initials “VDB” have appeared as tiny letters on Lincoln’s shoulder cutoff, a subtle signature that replaced the controversial placement on the reverse of the original 1909 cents.
+Above Lincoln’s head, IN GOD WE TRUST arcs along the rim, while LIBERTY appears to his left.
+The date “1997” sits on the right side, with the mint mark — when present — positioned directly below.
+Since 1918, Brenner’s initials “VDB” appear as tiny letters on Lincoln’s shoulder, a subtle signature replacing the controversial reverse placement on the original 1909 cents.

 The Reverse of the 1997 Penny

 Frank Gasparro’s Lincoln Memorial design graces the reverse, featuring the iconic Washington D.C. monument in striking architectural detail.
-The Memorial stands majestically at center, with its classical columns clearly defined.
-Look closely between the central pillars, and you’ll spot a tiny seated figure of Lincoln—making the 1997 penny one of the few U.S. coins to feature the same person on both sides.
+Look closely between the central pillars and you’ll spot a tiny seated figure of Lincoln — making the 1997 penny one of the few U.S. coins to feature the same person on both sides.

-UNITED STATES OF AMERICA curves along the upper rim, while ONE CENT boldly proclaims the denomination below.
-The motto E PLURIBUS UNUM appears beneath the country name, with centered dots separating each word.
-Gasparro’s initials “FG” rest discreetly to the right of the Memorial’s base.
+UNITED STATES OF AMERICA curves along the upper rim, while ONE CENT boldly states the denomination below.
+The motto E PLURIBUS UNUM appears beneath the country name, and Gasparro’s initials “FG” rest to the right of the Memorial’s base.
+On the rare Wide AM variety, these FG initials appear noticeably closer to the Memorial building — a key diagnostic feature for attribution.

 Other Features of the 1997 Penny

-The 1997 Lincoln penny is a round coin with a smooth, plain edge, measuring 19.05 mm in diameter and 1.52 mm in thickness.
-Following the 1982 composition change, these pennies consist of 97.5% zinc with a 2.5% copper plating, weighing 2.5 grams—significantly lighter than the 3.11-gram bronze cents produced before 1982.
-This zinc core with copper coating gives the coins their familiar coppery appearance while keeping production costs manageable.
+The 1997 Lincoln penny is a round coin with a smooth, plain edge measuring 19.05 mm in diameter and 1.52 mm in thickness.
+Following the 1982 composition change, these pennies consist of 97.5% zinc with a 2.5% copper plating, weighing 2.5 grams — significantly lighter than the 3.11-gram bronze cents produced before 1982.

-The three mint varieties can be distinguished by their marks: Philadelphia coins bear no mint mark, Denver specimens display a small “D” below the date, and San Francisco proofs feature an “S” in the same position.
+The three mint varieties are distinguished by their marks: Philadelphia coins bear no mint mark, Denver specimens display a small “D” below the date, and San Francisco proofs carry an “S” in the same location.
+Color designation — Red (RD), Red-Brown (RB), or Brown (BN) — is equally important to value because it describes how much of the original copper-red luster the coin has retained.

 Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)